wesbos/dad-jokes/readme.md

 # Dad-Style Programming Jokes
+## Programming puns that are armed and dad-ly.

-submit your own, if they make me laugh I'll merge them.
+Submit your own, if they make me laugh I'll merge them.

 ---